No, David!

 No, David! is a 1998 children's picture book written and illustrated by David Shannon and published by Scholastic Inc. Shannon wrote a story by himself at five years old, and later in his life, he found this story and decided to publish it after re-writing this original work.
-This short children’s book focuses on the story of a mischievous child named David who misbehaves constantly and is always faced with a reprimanding “No, David!” from his mother.
-Important themes such as discipline, proper behavior, parental love, and childhood essence are evident throughout this children’s book through words and illustrations.
+This short children’s book focuses on the story of a mischievous child named David who misbehaves constantly and is always faced with a reprimanding "No, David!" from his mother.
+Important themes such as discipline, proper behavior, parental love, and childhood essence are evident throughout this children's book through words and illustrations.
 Regardless of the varying receptions from the public, after its original publication, No, David! was recognized with a variety of different awards and honors, and there were many other books that were made in the following years.

 Background

-In 1964, when author David Shannon was five years old, he wrote a story about a little six-year-old boy (named David) doing all sorts of activities he was not supposed to do.
-"No" and "David" were the only words that appeared throughout the book, as they were the only words Shannon knew how to spell at that age.
-In 1997, Shannon came across his childhood book in his mother's closet and re-wrote it using a childlike handwriting and included drawings of his mishaps.
-Shannon took on this project because he thought it would be fun to recollect on all of those familiar variations of the universal “no” that he heard as he was growing up.
-The author (David Shannon) at the end of his note says, "Of course, "yes" is a wonderful word…but "yes" doesn't keep crayon off the living room wall."
+When author David Shannon was five years old, he created a book about a little six-year-old boy (named David) doing all sorts of activities he was not supposed to do.
+The book's text consisted entirely of the words "no" and "David", as they were the only words Shannon could spell at the time.
+In 1997, Shannon came across his childhood book in his mother's closet and decided to remake it as a tribute to all of those familiar variations of the universal "no" that he heard as he was growing up.
+In an author's note, Shannon states, "Of course, 'yes' is a wonderful word ... but 'yes' doesn't keep crayon off the living room wall."